JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Scope of Project.md

-Yes, the technical side of our app will hopefully allow us to match like-minded individuals.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;Yes, the technical side of our app will hopefully allow us to match like-minded individuals.
 We have trimmed out a lot of extra questions and preferences we were initially asking for.
-Instead, we have opted for a personality quiz as it is more playful and will be easier to implement (hopefully).
+Instead, we have opted for a personality quiz as it is more playful and will be easier to implement (hopefully).</p>